rintoj/callout/README.md

 ## Class: Callout

-This is an implementation of a tooltip / callout with an arrow giving information about a related node, image or area.
-This can render any HTML content within.
-The arrow's direction can be configured.
-This class is capable of rearranging callout to a best suited place based on preferred and allowed locations.
+This is an implementation of tooltip.
+The tooltip can render any HTML content within and the arrow's direction can be configured.
+This module is capable of rearranging the position to a best suited place based on preferred and allowed locations.

 ### Usage

     var callout = new Callout({
         content: "I'm callout",
+        size: {
             width: 150,
             height: 20
+        },
+        autohide: true
     });

     $(".targetNode").on("click", function () {
         callout.show(this, ["top"]); // show on top if possible });

     $("body").on("contextmenu", function(event) {
         callout.show(event);
         event.preventDefault();